Prevent Blocked Drains Now: Know the Common Causes

 3. Grease buildup

-Grease buildup is one of the most common causes of residential cookbook problems leading to blockages.
+Blockages can be caused by grease buildup.
 Many people pour hot grease down their kitchen sink since it’s liquid form making it easily escapes from dishes but congeals quickly once it cools off deep inside your pipes causing stubborn clogs.

 You can dispose of grease-laden oils and other greasy substances in your kitchen sink by emptying the trash into a garbage bin, rather than pouring it into your kitchen drainage system.